Dargaville High School Curriculum Course - Science

 Year 10 Course Structure

-Year 10 students are expected to take two option subjects.
+Year 10 students take two option subjects per semester.
 There are a few things we ask students to think about when making a decision...

 • Do you enjoy the subject?